andrewjlamarche/andrew.lamarche.me/_posts/2025-05-22-hacking-together-wifi-elegance-and-performance-part-1.md

 The WPN824 (non N), WNDR3300, and WNDR3400v1 also had a fun feature -- a ring of 7 or 8 LEDs in the blue dome on top, representing activity on each antenna.
 Truthfully, I think the only model that actually used the dome LEDs to show which antennas were in use was the WPN824, as it was based on [a design from Video54](https://www.smallnetbuilder.com/everything-else/other-features/ces2005/).
 The WNDR3300 and WNDR3400v1 likely just blinked on each radio's tx/rx, like a front panel LED indicator.
 I don't think Broadcom, who designed the chips in these two, actually implemented blinking an LED based on the antenna usage in the MIMO array.

 Further for this project, implementing the true antenna utilization functionality will be out of scope for a few reasons, most importantly being that we are not spinning our own hardware/drivers.
-Instead, we will be taking a shell from a WPN824v2 and a BananaPi BPi-R4 with an 802.11be chip, modifying the device tree and LED behviors, and making the board fit into the shell with functioning front panel LEDs one way or another.
+Instead, we will be taking a shell from a WPN824v2 and a BananaPi BPi-R4 with an 802.11be chip, modifying the device tree and LED behaviors, and making the board fit into the shell with functioning front panel LEDs one way or another.
 I'll dub this the WPN824BE.

 In part 1, we will be figuring out how to Make LEDs Great Again.

 # WPN824 Teardown

 Let's start with a teardown of the WPN824.
-There are 6 TR8 secrews on the undersize, 4 of which are under the rubber feet.
+There are 6 TR8 screws on the undersize, 4 of which are under the rubber feet.
 Remove those and carefully lift the top off.

 ![wpn824-teardown](/assets/images/wpn824be/wpn824-teardown.jpg)
 _WPN824 Teardown_